Violence erupts on sixth day of protests

 Violence has erupted in cities across the US on the sixth night of protests sparked by the death in police custody of African-American George Floyd.

-Curfews have been imposed in nearly 40 cities, but people have largely ignored them, leading to tense stand-offs.
+Dozens of cities imposed curfews, but many people ignored them, leading to stand-offs and clashes.

-Riot police clashed with protesters in New York, Chicago, Philadelphia and Los Angeles, firing tear gas and pepper bullets to try to disperse the crowds.
+Riot police faced off with protesters in New York, Chicago, Philadelphia and LA, firing tear gas and pepper bullets to try to disperse crowds.

 Police vehicles were set on fire and shops were looted in several cities.